cognetif/fontawesome-shortcodes/README.md

 ## Donations
 This is free software but it took some time to develop.
 If you use it, please send me a message I'd be interested to know which site uses it.
-If y$
+If you appreciate the app and use it regularly, feel free to [Buy me a Beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6EBCDCCZRNSWW&source=url)!

 ## Issues
 Create a GitHub Issue: https://github.com/cognetif/fontawesome-shortcodes/issues